meramsey/wizardftp/README.md

 About this project
 ==================
-This is FTP server & client, client using PyQt GUI framework
+This is FTP server & client, client using PyQt5 GUI framework

 ## Why I create this project?
 Because Qt framework seems a powerful and interesting framework, so I want to learn and try this framework.
 Another reason I'm interested about `Internet Protocol` including the FTP Protocol so I want to try to implement FTP Protocol.

 ## Dependencies
-PyQt4.x
+PyQt5.x

 ## Tested on
-`Python2.7` & `python3.5`
+`python3.8`

 ## Usage
 ```bash